-- What is the "evaluation problem" and why do Esther Duflo and Michael Kremer believe that randomization offers the best solution to it?
-Why are they not satisfied with alternatives to randomized evaluations such as propensity score matching, the difference-in-difference technique, and regression discontinuity design? - 2.
-What lessons do Duflo and Kremer draw from their use of randomized evaluations is assessing the impact of different educational programs in developing countries? - 3.
-One ethical concern with the use of randomized evaluations is that a person might be denied access to a program that could help him or her.
-Do you think this is a serious problem for randomized evaluations, or is it one that can be addressed without discarding randomization?
+- 1. What is the "evaluation problem", and why do Duflo and Kremer believe that randomization offers the best solution to it?
+Why are they not satisfied with alternatives to randomized evaluations such as (A) propensity score matching, (B) the difference-in-difference technique, and (c) regression discontinuity design? - 2.
+What lessons do Duflo and Kremer draw from their use of randomized evaluations is assessing the impact of different educational programs in developing countries?